CurlyWurly-1/Jetson_nano_2GB_Setup_tips/README.md

 5) INSTALL THE COURSE JUPYTER NOTEBOOK
 Install the Jupyter notebook with the following commands (it takes quite a bit of time to install) .
 When it finishes, check what the IP address of the nano is and you can access the jupyter notebook at <NANOIP):8888 - use "dlinano" as the password
+   - In a terminal window, execute the following commands:
      - mkdir -p ~/nvdli-data
      - echo "sudo docker run --runtime nvidia -it --rm --network host --volume ~/nvdli-data:/nvdli-nano/data --device /dev/video0  nvcr.io/nvidia/dli/dli-nano-ai:v2.0.2-r32.7.1" > docker_dli_run.sh
      - chmod +x docker_dli_run.sh
      - ./docker_dli_run.sh

 6) IF YOU REBOOT, GET THE JUPYTER NOTEBOOK BACK
 If you reboot, the Jupyter notebook will not be running - You can bring it back by executing the last line of the above as follows (There is no need to re-install from scratch)
+   - In a terminal window, execute the following commands:
      - ./docker_dli_run.sh

 7) INSTALL VSCODE